Sufferal/FLFA-Labs/reports/LAB_4_REPORT.md

 * Vn (Non-terminal) = [A, B, S, C, M, N, O]
 * P (Productions) = [S -> MB, S -> AC, S -> a, S -> NC, S -> AS, S -> BC, S -> b, S -> OS, B -> b, B -> OS, C -> BA, A -> a, A -> NC, A -> AS, A -> BC, A -> b, A -> OS, M -> a, N -> AS, O -> b]

+## Unit Tests
+Unit tests are a type of automated testing that verifies the functionality of individual units or components of software applications.
+These tests are typically written by developers and are designed to identify defects or bugs in isolated sections of code.
+The purpose of unit testing is to ensure that each unit of the software application performs as expected and works correctly with other units of code.

+### GrammarTest
+The following unit tests were written for the Grammar class:
+* classifyGrammar()
+* convertToChomskyNormalForm()
+* testToString()
+* isContextSensitiveGrammar()
+* toFiniteAutomaton()
+* isContextFreeGrammar()
+* generateWord()
+* isRegularGrammar()

+### FiniteAutomatonTest
+The following unit tests were written for the FiniteAutomaton class:
+* testToString()
+* convertToRegularGrammar()
+* convertToDFA()
+* isDeterministic()
+* isWordValid()

 ## Conclusions
 In conclusion, the laboratory work on Chomsky Normal Form has been a valuable learning experience for me.
 Through this work, I have achieved the following objectives:

 Firstly, I have learned about its importance.
 I have learned that CNF is a specific form in which context-free grammars can be represented, simplifying the analysis and manipulation of grammars in certain algorithms and aiding in parsing natural language.

 Secondly, I have become familiar with the different approaches for normalizing a context-free grammar to CNF.
 I have learned about the step-by-step process involved in converting a given grammar and the different techniques used at each stage.

+Thirdly, I have developed unit tests for the Grammar and FiniteAutomaton classes.
+I have learned how to write unit tests for different methods in a class and how to use the JUnit framework to run these tests.

 Finally, I have implemented a method for normalizing a given grammar to CNF and demonstrated how it works.
 Through this exercise, I have gained practical experience in developing a method for CNF normalization that can be applied to any context-free grammar.